brooklynrail/brooklynrail-platform/content/events/2020/08/rail-squares.md

 **Ella McVeigh**'s work centers around the thought thatpaintings have the capacity to offer another insight into experience which surpasses the scope and range of our language based thoughts.

 **Harminder Judge** practices performance, video and installation channelling Gene Simmons and Kali, Hindi mythology, sci-fi, pop-culture and identity.
 Judge borrows techniques from Italian fresco, Indian reverse glass painting, and plastering his own house.

+**Anna Perach’s** practice is informed by the dynamic between personal and cultural myths.
+She explores how our private narratives are deeply rooted in ancient storytelling and folklore and conversely how folklore has the ability to tell us intimate, confidential stories about ourselves.
+In her work she synthesises female mythic characters and retell their stories while placing them in the current climate.
+By doing so she creates an experience of eeriness, evoking a sense of both familiarity and distress.